Shaleeta/Cricut/kisscutstickers.md

 #### Best Settings:

+Material: Adhesive Foil (108)
+Pressure: Default
+Effect: Perfect Kiss-Cut with full cut through the sticker side and no marks on the backing.

+#### Next-Best Settings

-Material: Window Cling
+Material: Window Cling (100)
 Pressure: More
 Effect: Kiss-cut, completely cutting through the sticker side while only occasionally leaving a faint impression on the backing.
+Downside: One extra setting to select when going through the process (slows it down)

-#### Next-Best Settings
+#### Other Settings Tested:
+The numbers in parenthesis are the pressure settings listed on the Cricut site, and don't account for more/less pressure.

+- Sticker Paper (270) Default Pressure: Die cut
+- Sticker Paper (270)  Light Pressure: Die cut
+- Washi .006 version (70) Light Pressure: didn’t cut through top layer
+- Washi .006 version (70) Default Pressure: didn’t cut through top layer
-Material: Washi Sheet
+- Washi Sheet (85), Default Pressure: Almost through, not quite!
-Pressure: More
-Effect: Kiss-cut with some sections where the cut isn't quite all the way through.
+- Washi Sheet (85), More Pressure: Kiss-cut with some sections where the cut isn't quite all the way through.
 Works, but tears occasionally.
 May work great with slightly thinner label sheets!

-#### Other Settings Tested:

-- Sticker Paper, Default Pressure: Die cut
-- Sticker Paper, Light Pressure: Die cut
-- Washi (.006 version) Light Pressure: didn’t cut through top layer
-- Washi (.006 version) Default Pressure: didn’t cut through top layer
-- Washi Sheet, Default Pressure: Almost through, not quite!

 ### Other Tips